mciocchi/atomic_d6/README.md

 ### Unyielding Will
 Kaelion refuses to falter, pushing through pain, exhaustion, and even magical influence.
 His sheer determination grants him resistance against mind-affecting effects and allows him to keep fighting even when gravely wounded.
 However, his unwillingness to retreat, stubbornness in diplomacy, and disregard for limits can lead to unnecessary risks, conflicts, or self-destruction.
 His allies may rely on him too much, and his refusal to yield may cost him dearly when caution is called for.

-### Guilt
-Kaelion blames himself for failing to recognize the coup that saw his family killed and himself thrust into exile.
-He struggles to trust people and sometimes second guesses his actions.

 ### Loyal to his younger Sister
 The last surviving member of his family.